malted/Wordle/README.md

 -   [Leaderboard](https://fonts.google.com/icons?selected=Material%20Icons%20Outlined%3Aleaderboard%3A)
 -   [Settings](https://fonts.google.com/icons?selected=Material%20Icons%20Outlined%3Asettings%3A)

-> 📁 For organizational purposes, I've put all of these icons in `/src/assets/header/icons/`
+> 📁 For organizational purposes, I've put all of these icons in `/public/header/icons/`

+> In Svelte, files in the `public` directory are served at the root path.
+This means that any assets in a folder called `public` at the root of your project can be referred to by starting the path with `/`, instead of `/public/`.

 Now we can use them in our component.